Petar Zimonjić

-Petar Zimonjić (Петар Зимоњић; 24 June 1866 – June 1941) was a bishop of the Serbian Orthodox Church serving as the metropolitan of Dabar-Bosnia in the Kingdom of Yugoslavia from 1920 until the beginning of World War II.
+Petar Zimonjić (Петар Зимоњић; 24 June 1866 – June 1941) was a bishop of the Serbian Orthodox Church serving as the metropolitan of Dabar and Bosnia in the Kingdom of Yugoslavia from 1920 until the beginning of World War II.

 He was killed by Ustaše of the Nazi Germany-aligned Independent State of Croatia in June 1941.
 The Serbian Orthodox Church venerates him as a Saint.

 Life

 The future Metropolitan Petar was the son of a nobleman (vojvoda) and priest Bogdan Zimonjić from the region of Herzegovina.
 He was born in Grahovo on 24 June 1866.
 He attended the seminary in Reljevo (in neighboring Sarajevo) between 1883 and 1887 and continued his education at the Orthodox Theological Faculty in Cernovice from 1887 until his graduation in 1893.
 In October 1893, Petar was appointed assistant professor at the Reljevo Seminary, and a year later he was appointed professor.

 He received the name Petar when he took monastic vows on 6 September 1895.
 He was ordained deacon on 7 September and presbyter the following day.
 He became a consistorial advisor in Sarajevo in 1901.
-He was then elected the Bishop of the Eparchy of Zahumlje and Herzegovina and then on 9 June 1903, Petar was consecrated and enthroned in Mostar.
-After the retirement of the Metropolitan of Dabar-Bosna Evgenije (Letica), Petar was appointed Metropolitan of the diocese by a royal charter dated 7 November 1920.
+He was then elected the Bishop of the Eparchy of Zachlumia, Herzegovina, and the Littoral and then on 9 June 1903, Petar was consecrated and enthroned in Mostar.
+After the retirement of the Metropolitan of Dabar and Bosnia Evgenije (Letica), Petar was appointed Metropolitan of the diocese by a royal charter dated 7 November 1920.